Horn in the West: Notable alumni

-Horn in the West has become a summer tradition in the North Carolina Appalachian region.
 Kai Jurgensen was the first artistic director of the show, followed by George McCalmon, Edgar Loessin, William Ross, David French, Gene Wilson, Ward Haarbauer, and Richard Ayers.
 Ed Pilkington took over as Artistic Director in 1971 and directed until 1991.
 Succeeding directors have included A. Lynn Lockrow, Dewey "Bud" Mayes, Michael Schialabba, and Cherie Elledge-Grapes, daughter of Charlie (Rev. Sims) Elledge.
 From 2008 to 2013, Julie A. Richardson took the reins of the show, and for the 2014 season, the duties of Director had been assumed by Teresa Lee, who left after the 2016 season.
 Chris Bellinger directed in 2017 and Britton Corry took over in 2018 and 2019.
-Darrell King, a long-standing cast member, takes over for the 2023 season.